Southern University of Science and Technology (SUSTech) is a public university founded in the Shenzhen Special Economic Zone of China.

 The main duties of SUSTCEF is to accept the donations from the domestic and foreign associations, enterprises, trading companies and individuals, and establish the funding projects depending on the demands of the university and the wishes of the donors.

 Hosted by SUSTech and Nature Research, the Nature Conference on Materials Electrochemistry: Fundamentals and Applications was held in Shenzhen on January 13 to 15, 2018.
-This conference aims to explore current research progress on electrochemical energy conversion and storage, and promote discussions on the challenges facing advanced rechargeable batteries, fuel cells and electrocatalysis systems.
+This conference aims to explore current research progress on electrochemical energy conversion and storage.
+It also promoted discussions on the challenges facing advanced rechargeable batteries, fuel cells, and electrocatalysis systems.

 Relying on the high-end influence of Nature Research in academic publishing and the close collaboration with select institutions around the world, “Nature Conference” provides a platform for the discussion of current and future development trends of science and technology.
 It also significantly promotes the communications and collaborations among scientists in relevant fields.
 The journals involved in organizing this conference include Nature, Nature Communications, Nature Energy, Nature Materials, Nature Energy, and Nature Nanotechnology.

 The conference kicked off on January 13.
-As the conference chairs, both Prof. Yusheng Zhao (The dean of SUSTech Academy for Advanced Interdisciplinary Studies) and Dr. Khalil Amine (Manager of the Advanced Battery Technology programs at Argonne National Laboratory) chaired the morning session.
-Prof. Tao Tang (Vice President of SUSTech), Magdalena Helmer (Senior editor of Nature), and Vincent Dusastre (Chief editor of Nature Materials) delivered opening remarks, respectively.
-Both Mr. Yu Cai (Deputy director of the Shenzhen development and Reform Commission) and Ms. Wei Huang (Deputy director of the material and Energy Department of the Shenzhen science and technology innovation Commission) attended the opening ceremony.
-Prof. Jens K. Nørskov form Stanford University, Prof. John T. S. Irvine from St. Andrews University, and Prof. M. Stanley Whittingham from Binghamton University then delivered plenary talks on electro catalysis, fuel cells, and rechargeable batteries respectively.
+As the conference chairs, both Prof. Yusheng Zhao (dean of SUSTech Academy for Advanced Interdisciplinary Studies) and Dr. Khalil Amine (Manager of the Advanced Battery Technology programs at Argonne National Laboratory) chaired the morning session.
+Prof. Tao Tang (Vice President of SUSTech), Magdalena Helmer (Senior Editor of Nature), and Vincent Dusastre (Chief Editor of Nature Materials) delivered opening remarks, respectively.
+Both Mr. Yu Cai (Deputy Director of the Shenzhen Development and Reform Commission) and Ms. Wei Huang (Deputy Director of the Material and Energy Department of the Shenzhen Science and Technology Innovation Commission) attended the opening ceremony.
+Prof. Jens K. Nørskov form Stanford University, Prof. John T. S. Irvine from St. Andrews University, and Prof. M. Stanley Whittingham from Binghamton University then delivered plenary talks on electrocatalysis, fuel cells, and rechargeable batteries respectively.